Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so the schema already documents all 5 parameters.
-The description adds no additional meaning beyond what the schema provides.
+Schema description coverage is 100%, so each parameter already has a meaningful description.
+The tool description adds no extra context beyond what the schema provides, meeting the baseline of 3 for high coverage.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.